tfgg/yournextmep/_candidates/eu2014/ukip/james-carver.md

 person: james-carver
 region: west-midlands
 party: ukip
-title: West Midlands - UKIP - James Carver
+title: James Carver is running for MEP in West Midlands for UKIP
 incumbent: false
 ---